Herbert Ratner

-Herbert Spencer Ratner (also Herbert Albert Ratner) (May 23, 1907 – December 6, 1997), was an American physician.
+Herbert Spencer Ratner, also known as Herbert Albert Ratner (May 23, 1907 – December 6, 1997), was an American physician and philosopher.
 He taught and wrote on the philosophy and history of medicine and was a popular lecturer on marriage and the family.
 Ratner was the director of public health for the community of Oak Park, Illinois, for twenty-five years.
 An advocate of preventive family medicine based on natural norms, he was also a long-time proponent of informed medical consent, and played a pivotal role in the polio vaccine controversy beginning in 1955.
 For more than twenty-nine years Ratner was editor of Child and Family Quarterly, a paramedical journal which ran articles on the Hippocratic Oath, infant development, women’s health, and other topics related to family health.

 Early life

 The youngest of seven children born in New York City to Russian-Jewish immigrants Leo and Sophia “Sonia” (née Maazel), and named after the English philosopher Herbert Spencer, Ratner grew up in Manhattan.
 His mother Sonia, who had sung professionally as a young woman, was the sister of Isaac Maazel who was a first violinist at the Metropolitan Opera Orchestra after formerly having been concert master to the czar.
 Ratner's father Leo was a physician, a graduate of New York Medical College (1892).
 A socialist who had no use for religion, he died when Ratner was fourteen leaving him dependent on his older brothers for the financing of his education during the years of the Great Depression.
 These brothers were George, a dentist who was one of the first to use x-rays in dentistry; Bret, a pediatrician and immunologist who was author of a popular textbook of pediatrics; and Victor, at one time vice-president of advertising and sales promotion for CBS.
 Two other siblings Mary and Walter died in early childhood.
 A remaining sister Helen died in 1938 of tuberculosis after a lengthy illness.